liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/04-script-examples.markdown

 ## Example 2: Embedding HTML Markup in Script Outputs [](id=example-2-embed-html-markup-in-script-outputs)

 The output of the script console is rendered as HTML content.
-Thus, you can embed HTML markup in your outputs to change their look and feel.
+Thus, you can embed HTML markup in your output to change its look and feel.
 Here's an
 example:

     import com.liferay.portal.kernel.service.*